Is there bottled water without microplastics?

 So what’s the solution to this microplastics problem?
 Filter water at the source.
 Bottle it yourself.

+Disposable water bottles may be a dead end, but the trip’s not over.
+There’s a different on-ramp you can take instead.
 You stop buying the problem in a container.
 You filter water at the source.
-You pour it into your own actually-reusable stainless steel bottle.
+You pour it into your own reusable stainless steel bottle.
 You never look back.

 Find the right filter.
 High-quality water filtration is your first line of defense against microplastics.
-Most basic filters do an okay job—they take the edge off the chlorine, maybe improve the taste—but they’re not built to deal with what we’re facing now: microplastics, nanoplastics, the invisible grit that’s made its way into the most essential thing we consume.
+Most basic filters do an okay job—they take the edge off the chlorine, maybe improve the taste—but they’re not built to deal with what we’re facing now: microplastics, nanoplastics, the invisible grit that’s made its way into one of the most essential thing we consume.

 Bevi machine with carbon filter to remove microplastics from water.